ledzeg/dscc/README.md

 # Digital Standard Cell Characterizer (DSCC)

 ### 📌 Important:
-### 1. The tool only characterizes combinational cells for nodes greater that or equal to 130nm because it is based on the Non linear delay model (NLDM) for timing characterization.
-The support for sequential cells will be added in the future.
+**1. The tool only characterizes combinational cells for nodes greater that or equal to 130nm because it is based on the Non linear delay model (NLDM) for timing characterization.
+The support for sequential cells will be added in the future.**
-### 2. I still have to refactor the code, task I will be doing while I study my courses on Software Development on Coursera.
+**2. I still have to refactor the code, task I will be doing while I study my courses on Software Development on Coursera.**
 <br>

 ## Demo
-> ⚠️ **Instructions:**
+**Instructions:**
-> **The output loads are in picofarads [pF] and the transition times in nanoseconds [ns].**
+**The output loads are in picofarads [pF] and the transition times in nanoseconds [ns].**

 ~~~ bash
 python3 dscc.py thesis_aoi211.mag \\